MarcoAttene/Indirect_Predicates/JPCK/predicates/README.txt

 6) Sign declaration
 SIGN d1 d2 ... dn
 where di are normally lambda outputs that determine the final sign

+7) Nonzero declaration
+NONZERO v1 v2 ... vn
+means that the predicate returns a boolean value if any of the v's is nonzero

 **********************************